parasshah195/summit-project-webflow-site/README.md

 # Summit Marketing Website

 This project contains the JavaScript for the Summit website.
-It powers all the dynamic geolocation and API-driven content modules.
+It powers all the API-driven content modules.
 The front-end reactivity is built using [AlpineJS](https://alpinejs.dev/), with the help of [AlpineJS-Webflow connector lib](https://github.com/loomchild/webflow-alpinejs).

 ## Reference